 All inmates are assessed during the intake process, which is completed upon arrival at the facility.
 This screening is conducted utilizing the Self Report Form and the Cell Assessment Form.
-These instruments identify all areas of victimization and abusiveness enumerated in this standard, except for the question related to being detained solely for civil immigration.
-The facility houses inmates who have been convicted in the State of Oklahoma and sentenced into the OKDOC custody.
-This was verified through interviews with staff and inmates, as well as review of seventy-five completed instruments.
+These instruments identify all areas of victimization and abusiveness enumerated in this standard.
+This was verified through interviews with staff and inmates, as well as review of the completed instruments.
 The screening is being conducted by a specific trained staff.
 I verified through staff interviews that if an inmate is transferred to another facility, they would receive a screening again.